Vynn0/html-experiment/README.md

 # html-experiment

-This is my first ever repositories, and it contains my first major experimential HTML-CSS website.
+This is my first ever repositories, and it contains my first major experimential HTML-CSS website as a beginner.
+It's a mess.